SocietyForArtisticResearch/rc-pandoc-help/README.md

 This is the PANDOC command I use for my md files:

-pandoc -s *.md  -o output.html -c buttondown.css --toc -f markdown_github
+pandoc -s *.md -o output.html  -c style.css --toc -f markdown_github